Fifteen Filipino films

 (Available at Mike de Leon's Citizen Jake website)

 2. El Filibusterismo (The Subversive)

-Jose Rizal's social novel turned into Gerardo de Leon's Gothic masterpiece, memorable black-and-white cinematography by (who else?)
+Jose Rizal's social novel turned into Gerardo de Leon's Gothic masterpiece, with black-and-white cinematography by (who else?)
 Mike Accion.
-Simoun's quest for revenge given unforgettable cinematic life by Pancho Magalona--all brooding malevolence with the faintest hint of tormented humanity.
+Simoun's quest for revenge given unforgettable cinematic life by Pancho Magalona--all brooding malevolence with just the faintest heartrending hint of tormented humanity.

 1. Tatlong Taong Walang Diyos (Three Years Without God)

-Mario O'Hara's masterwork (with lush jungle cinematography by Conrado Baltazar, and period-accurate production design by the great Vicente Bonus) has the rare empathy to understand the wartime Japanese at their worse (and later best), the wartime Filipinos at their best (and--later--worst).
+Mario O'Hara's masterwork (lush jungle cinematography by Conrado Baltazar, period-accurate production design by the great Vicente Bonus) has the rare empathy to understand the wartime Japanese at their worse (and later best), the wartime Filipinos at their best (and--later--worst).
 Visually and emotionally, the finest Filipino film ever made.

 (Available on iTunes)

 5.10.13 (last re-edit 5.9.19)